 You’ve probably already spoken with our awesome staff on the phone, and they’re excited to finally meet you face-to-face.

-Once you’re comfortable, we’ll ask you to fill out a little paperwork—unless you completed it ahead of time, which you can do by clicking here! —and then you’ll be ready to begin your first session.
+Once you’re comfortable, we’ll ask you to fill out a little paperwork—(complete it ahead of time here)—then you’ll be ready to begin your first session.

 Full Body Diagnostics are complimentary and last for about 30 minutes.